keturiosakys/zed-fp-studio/README.md

 ## Installation

 Fiberplane Studio extension for Zed is available as a Zed extension.
-To install it, open `zed: extensions` and search for `Fiberplane Studio`..
+To install it, open `zed: extensions` and search for `Fiberplane Studio`.

 ## Usage